ellisonbg/py4science/book/getting_started.rst

     print squared[9]  # prints 729

-This particular example may not be the best one, since the computation of $i^3$ may be cheaper than the dictionary lookup, but in general whenever you have an expensive computation to perform and you want to cache the results for later reuse, a dictionary is the goto data structure for this task.
-In the section of list and generator comprehensions below, we will see a syntactically simpler way to create the squared dictionary which takes advantage of the fact that a dictionary can be initialized with a sequence of (key, value) tuples.
+This particular example may not be the best one, since the computation of $i^2^3$ may be cheaper than the dictionary lookup, but in general whenever you have an expensive computation to perform and you want to cache the results for later reuse, a dictionary is the goto data structure for this task.
+In the section of list and generator comprehensions below, we will see a syntactically simpler way to create the ``squared`` dictionary which takes advantage of the fact that a dictionary can be initialized with a sequence of (key, value) tuples.

 .. sourcecode:: python